sunsided/docker-nuget/README.md

 nuget setapikey -Source http://url.to/your/feed -ConfigFile NuGet.config
 ```

+This will create or update the `apikeys` section of your configuration file.
 Make sure to not check anything sensitive into source control.
 In both cases, if you omit the `-ConfigFile <file>` option, your user configuration file will be used.